matthew-brett/uob-reproducibility/what_to_teach.md

 # Computational reproducibility

-> An article about computational science in a scientific publication is not the scholarship itself, it is merely advertising of the scholarship.
-The actual scholarship is the complete software development environment and the complete set of instructions which generated the figures — @buckheit1995wavelab
+> An article about computational science in a scientific publication is **not**
+> the scholarship itself, it is merely **advertising** of the scholarship.
+The
+> actual scholarship is the complete software development environment and the
+> complete set of instructions which generated the figures —
+> @buckheit1995wavelab (emphasis in original).

 # Reproducibility as process